Roboticela/Restaurant-Management-System/README.md

 ## Support

+For issues, questions, or contributions:
+- Use the in-app **Support** page to send a message (requires SMTP configuration)
-For issues, questions, or contributions, please open an issue on the repository.
+- Open an issue on the [GitHub repository](https://github.com/Roboticela/restaurant-management-system/issues)
+- Check the **About** page for additional information and contribution guidelines

 ## Acknowledgments